Linx-ESP/auto-compress-roms/README.md

 - Nkit seems viable via Mono on Linux, but doesn't seem to be widely use today.
 I'll probably not integrated it here.
 - .rvz requires Dolphin.
 Haven't be able to install it in a headless server, will check again sometime.
 - [Script-Server](https://github.com/bugy/script-server) and [Unpackrr](https://github.com/Unpackerr/unpackerr) might be useful.
-  - [RetroNAS](https://github.com/danmons/retronas) caused me issues as I use my NAS for more, but useful for a dedicated server.
+  - [RetroNAS](https://github.com/danmons/retronas) caused me issues as I use my NAS for more than that, but useful for a dedicated server.
-- Might end up in a docker container or something more useful.
+- Might end up in a docker container, probably if I add Dolphin support.
 For now, ansible + bash scripts go brrr...